Skip to main content Skip to navigation

 Ethics in Research

-The University requires departments to consider the ethical implications of the students’ research.
-We will ask you to fill in an Ethics Review FormLink opens in a new window for your upgrade and submit it together with your dissertation proposal.
+We will ask you to fill in an History PGR Ethical Review FormLink opens in a new window for your upgrade and submit it together with your dissertation proposal.
 It is not acceptable to submit a blank form.
-If any ethical issues are identified, you will need to supply the PGR Director with an appropriate written description of the scope of the project, and a formal record of the decision to grant ethical approval will be kept in the departmental office.
+The form will be discussed at the upgrade and, if your reviewers feel that there are no (or only minor) ethical considerations, a formal record of the decision to grant ethical approval will be kept in the departmental office.
+This represents our internal ethics review process.

-Do you need ethics approval?
+Do you need external ethical approval?

-1. Does your intended research involve any of the following groups or their data?
+3. Does your intended research involve any of the following groups or their data?

 • NHS patients, staff, or facilities